 The U.S. government said in a statement yesterday that it would increase Medicare payments for hospitals by a total of $2 billion in the fiscal year that begins Oct.
 1. In April, the government had said payments to hospitals would increase by a total of just $175 million.

-Payments to acute-care hospitals that include those run by companies such as HCA Holdings Inc. (HCA), the largest U.S. hospital chain, will increase 2.3 percent next year, compared with 0.9 percent proposed in April.
-Long-term care hospitals including for-profit facilities of companies such as Kindred Healthcare Inc. (KND), will see a 0.5 percent increase, less than the 0.8 percent Medicare had proposed.
+Payments to acute-care hospitals that include those run by companies such as HCA Holdings Inc. (HCA:US), the largest U.S. hospital chain, will increase 2.3 percent next year, compared with 0.9 percent proposed in April.
+Long-term care hospitals including for-profit facilities of companies such as Kindred Healthcare Inc. (KND:US), will see a 0.5 percent increase, less than the 0.8 percent Medicare had proposed.

 The increase for acute-care hospitals “is very positive,” said Sheryl Skolnick, a managing director at CRT Capital Group in Stamford, Connecticut, in an e-mail.